DmBalaev/Jdbc-example/README.md

        cd Jdbc-example

+3. Run container for PostgerSql

+       docker-compose up
+   If you will be using your own database don't forget to change the settings in application.yaml

-3. Build the maven project
+4. Build the maven project

        mvn clean install

-4. Run container for PostgerSql

-       docker-compose up